-- a.
-No campaigning may take place before the start of the campaigning period as outlined on the Union website. - b.
+Workingmay be determined by the Returning Officer. - a.b.
+No campaigning may take place before the start of the campaigning period as outlined on the Union website.

+- b.c.
 Candidates must not share Campaign Expenses.
-Campaign Expenses are defined as all campaign materials, including online advertisements, which have a market value above £0. - c.
+Campaign Expenses are defined as all campaign materials, including online advertisements, which have a market value above £o. - e.d.
 Materials received free of charge shall be counted towards the Candidate's Elections Budget, at the current market value of the materials.
-Materials available free of charge to all candidates shall not count towards the limit within the budget, but must still be documented. - d.
-Candidates are entitled to spend an allocated budget determined by the Returning Officer which will be announced at the Candidates' Briefing - e.
-Supporters may campaign for more than one candidate at the same time. - f.
+Materials available free of charge to all candidates shall not count towards the limit within the budget, but must still be documented. - d.e.
+Candidates are entitled to spend an allocated budget determined by the Returning Officer which will be announced at the Candidates' Briefing - e.f.
+Supporters may campaign for more than one candidate at the same time. - f.g.
 Candidates may endorse other candidates but are prohibited from sharing or pooling resources.
-A member running for multiple positions in the same set of elections will be treated as separate candidates. - g.
+A member running for multiple positions in the same set of elections will be treated as separate candidates. - g.h.
 Candidates may criticise another candidate's campaign but must never be personal.
-Candidates and their supporters must not: - i. reference another candidate's personal traits of character. - ii. misrepresent another candidate's religious, political, or other views or actions. - iii. intimidate any participant in the election, candidate, campaigner, student, staff or other. - iv. deliberately sabotage any campaign other than their own - v. deface any campaign materials (such as publicity, online media, social networking sites) of another candidate. - vi. make any attempt to influence the impartiality of the Returning Officer or Union staff. - vii. permanently damage any the Union or UCL area or property.
+Candidates and their supporters must not: - i. reference another candidate's personal traits of character. - ii. misrepresent another candidate's religious, political, or other views or actions. - iii. intimidate any participant in the election, candidate, campaigner, student, staff or other. - iv. deliberately sabotage any campaign other than their own - v. deface any campaign materials (such as publicity, online media, social networking sites) of another candidate. - vi. make any attempt to influence the impartiality of the Returning Officer or Union staff. - vii. permanently damage any the Union or UCL area or property. - h.i.
+Candidates or supporters who are currently or have previously been a Union officer, volunteer or staff member must not use any facilities or communication methods available exclusively to them and not to other students, for the purpose of campaigning for an individual candidate or candidates. - Ej.
+Candidates must submit their Elections Budget by the time and date specified in the Candidates' Briefing. - j.k.
+Incumbent Sabbatical Officers wishing to stand for re-Election shall utilise holiday, and time in lieu to conduct campaigning activities.

-- Candidates or supporters who are currently or have previously been a Union officer, volunteer or staff member must not use any facilities or communication methods available exclusively to them and not to other students, for the purpose of campaigning for an individual candidate or candidates. - i.
-Candidates must submit their Elections Budget by the time and date specified in the Candidates' Briefing. - j.
-Incumbent Sabbatical Officers wishing to stand for re-Election shall utilise holiday, and time in lieu to conduct campaigning activities. - k.
-Incumbent Sabbatical Officers standing for Election may not use any of the resources of their current position (such as publicity, photos, materials, stationery or email addresses or any other resources that are not accessible to other candidates). - I. The Union shall organise events at which Members will have the opportunity to hear candidates speak and ask them questions, including a public hustings. - m.
-Candidates and supporters must not make any unsolicited offer to provide a device for a voter to cast votes on.
+- kel.
+Incumbent Sabbatical Officers standing for Election may not use any of the resources of their current position (such as publicity, photos, materials, stationery or email addresses or any other resources that are not accessible to other candidates). - Lm.
+The Union shall organise events at which Members will have the opportunity to hear candidates speak and ask them questions, including a public hustings. - m.n.
+Candidates and supporters must not make any unsolicited offer to provide a device for a voter to cast votes on utilise devices or digital technology to intimidate or coerce potential voters.
 This rule must be prominently displayed on the voting webpage so that voters can identify and report violations.

-10. Voting
+10.11.
+Voting